razorcd/razorcodes.com/README.md

 * add a jump to top button or make top navbar fixed
 * find OSRA testing credentials
 * check that the Web Crawler is still working

+COPYRIGHT 2002 - 2016 All rights reserved.
+Property of Cristian Dugacicu.
+Not for public or private distribution